couchbase/go-couchbase/cbdatasource/IDEAS.md

     connection per pair of local & remote nodes).
 If something happens, it doesn't want a vbucket which moved to another source server to automatically be connected to.
-  - one approach to do this today is the applicaiton can provide its own ConnectBucket() implementation in the BucketDataSourceOptions. if there's a connection attempt to a server the application doesn't want, then the application can reject the connection and
+  - one approach to do this today is the application can provide its own ConnectBucket() implementation in the BucketDataSourceOptions. if there's a connection attempt to a server the application doesn't want, then the application can reject the connection and